Particular/TimeoutMigrationTool/README.md

   * Migration should be run using the cutoffDate to verify that only subset of timeouts is migrated (another preview can be done to make sure that maximum timeout date is no greater than used cutoffDate)
 * Multiple endpoints test
   * A project to generate fake data should be run multiple times with changed endpoint names
-  * A preview of the migration should be run to see all ednpoints that are available to be migrated
+  * A preview of the migration should be run to see all endpoints that are available to be migrated
   * A migration should be run for only one of the endpoints to verify that only subset of timeouts is migrated
   * A migration for all remaining endpoints should be run to move the remaining timeouts.